peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.template.md

 ## Testing

 The project includes a comprehensive test suite managed by PDM scripts, which provides shortcuts for running tests with and without code coverage.
+Several integration tests offer interactive modes that provide guided tours of the framework's capabilities.

 ### Automated CI Checks